-If damage does occur, being able to repair your silicone breast prostheses properly will ensure their longevity and effectiveness.
+If damage does occur, being able to repair your silicone breast prostheses properly ensures their longevity and effectiveness.

 Why choose silicone breast forms?